InstaPy/instagram-profilecrawl/README.md

 ```

 **Settings:**
 To limit the amount of posts to be analyzed, change variable limit_amount in crawl_profile.py.
-The value will be auto-changed to be upper multiplocation of 12.
 Default value is 12000.

 ### Run on Raspberry Pi
 To run the crawler on Raspberry Pi with Firefox, follow these steps: